DIAGNijmegen/unicorn_baseline_template/model/README.md

 └── README.md
 ```

-At runtime, it will be available in the container as:
+At runtime, the content of the model folder will be available in the container at `/opt/ml/model`.

-`/opt/ml/model/a_tarball_subdirectory/some_tarball_resource.txt `